jenkinsci/jenkins-automation-operator/website/content/en/docs/Getting Started/v0.1.x/configuration.md

 ### Username & password authentication

-Configure the seed job like:
+Configure a seed job like this:

 ```
 apiVersion: jenkins.io/v1alpha2